Coronavirus and DNA

 The Research Surrounding Coronavirus and DNA

-Mild forms of the disease produce symptoms much like the common cold.
-Severe cases of severe acute respiratory syndrome coronavirus (SARS-CoV) and Middle East Respiratory Syndrome (MERS) can be life-threatening.
+Mild forms of coronavirus produce symptoms much like the common cold.
+Even before COVID-19, we knew that severe cases of acute respiratory syndrome coronavirus (SARS-CoV) and Middle East Respiratory Syndrome (MERS) can be life-threatening.

-Infectious diseases like SARS-CoV-2 infect people and replicate.
+Infectious diseases like COVID-19 infect people and replicate.
 They have a viral RNA genome.
 Genetic mutations occur during replication.
-This causes many different lineages of the virus, making it difficult to pinpoint what it is about the virus’s genome that makes it hard to control.
-COVID acts much like reproduction in humans (the recombination of genetic material inherited from each parent).
+This causes many different lineages of the virus, making it difficult to pinpoint aspects of the virus’s genome that make it hard to control.
+COVID-19 acts much like reproduction in humans (the recombination of genetic material inherited from each parent).

 When a new virus is passed on, the RNA duplicates but with new mutations.
 This is why new variants of the virus happen - the newest one shows changes to the spike protein part of the virus’s genome.
 It is made up of 1,273 amino acids and 23 sugar molecules.

-Studying how RNA replicates and the mutations that occur during it can help researchers identify how it spreads, its lethality, and long term effects on the immune response.
+Studying how RNA replicates and the mutations that occur during replication can help researchers identify how the virus spreads, its lethality, and long term effects on the immune response.

 It is highly important to pharmaceutical companies like Moderna and Pfizer that geneticists identify DNA information as it relates to the coronavirus.
 They use it to understand what combination of substances can produce antigens to strengthen the immune system to fight against exposure.